 LTL (Less Than Truckload): A category of freight that is larger than what a parcel carrier like UPS or FedEx would handle, but smaller than a semi-trailer load.
 A single pallet of product is considered LTL.

-Mindshare: when working with a distributor, their sales reps are effectively your sales reps, so it is critical that they are enthusiastic and knowledgeable about your products.
+Mindshare: When working with a distributor, their sales reps are effectively your sales reps, so it is critical that they are enthusiastic and knowledgeable about your products.
 Distributor reps represent hundreds of products, many of which are very similar to your own, so in order for your products to come to mind when they’re pitching to retailers, you must spend a lot of time and effort cultivating mindshare.
 This can be accomplished through product presentations, ride-alongs, and SPIFFs or other giveaways.
-It also involves spending a lot of time in the market yourself to support their efforts, as well as frequent phone calls and meetings with managers to discuss inventory levels, projections, progress in key accounts, etc. If your product only accounts for 2% of a distributor’s total sales, it’s quite difficult (though not impossible) to gain more than 2% mindshare with their reps.
-At the same time, it’s very easy to fall below that 2% mindshare by neglecting to make the aforementioned efforts, and down go your sales.
+It also involves spending a lot of time in the market yourself to support their efforts, as well as frequent phone calls and meetings with managers to discuss inventory levels, projections, progress in key accounts, etc.

 Plus Out (aka Centralized Buying): When a centralized corporate buyer places orders for some or all of the stores in a chain.
 In a plus out situation, you don’t need to gather orders from store-level buyers.
 Sometimes a chain will do plus out for an opening order, then turn ordering over to store-level buyers for future orders.

-Scan-Down Promotion: A promotion that you run for an agreed upon length of time, after which you reimburse the retailer a per-unit discount for every unit sold during the promotion.
-Compared with an off-invoice promotion, this is usually a much preferred arrangement for the vendor, since there is no risk that the retailer will stock up on your product at a discount.
+Scan-Backs: A method of paying for a promotion that you run with a big retailer.
+In a scan-back arrangement, you reimburse the retailer a per-unit discount for every unit sold during the promotion.
+Compared with an off-invoice discount, this is usually a more advantageous arrangement for you, since there is no risk that the retailer will stock up on your product at a discount.
+However, off-invoice discounts and MCBs are easier for the distributor to process, so they’ll generally push for these over scan-backs.

-Slotting Fee: Some large retailers will require that you pay for space on their shelves when they first bring you in, and any time you introduce a new product.
-This can either take the form of a free fill, or, in the case of a slotting fee, cold hard cash.
-There’s no way around it: you have to pay to play in the world of big retail.
+Slotting Fee: Some large retailers will require that you pay cash for space on their shelves when they first bring you in, and any time you introduce a new product.
+Or any time you want better positioning on the shelf.
+There’s no way around it: you have to pay to play in the world of big retail, but you can always negotiate.

-SPIFF: monetary incentive that you offer distributor reps to sell more of your product to retailers.
-A bribe, in other words.
-Usually money, but it could be anything that they want and that incentivizes them to give your product more mindshare than they otherwise would.
+SPIFF: An incentive that you offer distributor reps to sell more of your product to retailers.
+It’s usually money, but it could be anything that incentivizes them to allot your product more mindshare than they otherwise would.
 It almost seems unethical when you think about it, but it’s very common practice.
 For instance, you might set up a friendly competition with your distributors reps, in which the rep that sells the most of your product during a given period wins the prize.
-The problem is, reps have different territories, and not are territories are equal, so SPIFFs don’t incentivize reps with lousy territories because they already know they can’t win.
+One problem is, reps have different territories, and not all territories are equal, so SPIFFs don’t incentivize reps with lousy territories because they already know they can’t win.

 Vendor Compliance: Rules that major retailers expect their vendors to follow carefully as a condition of doing business with them.
 These rules relate to everything from liability insurance and invoice formatting, to shipping, packaging, and labeling standards.
-Failure to comply can result in hefty chargebacks, outright refusal of deliveries, or the discontinuation of your products
+Failure to comply can result in hefty MCBs, outright refusal of deliveries, or the discontinuation of your products.

 Assortment: see Product Line.